kuzmoyev/google-calendar-simple-api/docs/source/why_gcsa.rst

   :align: right

-I found that picture "The 50 push-ups in a month challenge" back in 2017 and decided that **it's time**.
+I found that picture "The 50 push-ups in a month challenge" back in 2017 and decided it was time to try it.

 I wanted a calendar reminder of how many push-ups I need to do every day.
 As a developer, I couldn't afford to spend *10 minutes* putting the events manually.
 So I spent *3 hours* getting the official API to work to do this